wy2136/misc/tips/tc_tracking_on_tiger.md

-# TC tracking process on the tiger machine at Princeton University
+# TC track analysis on the tiger machine at Princeton University
 * Wenchang Yang
 * Department of Geosciences, Princeton University
 * 2022-04-11